Hatboxforses/Catppuccin-Gimp-Theme/README.md

+# Warning
-# Warning it's outdated because of how gimp uses themes in version 3 this will be fixed just not now
+It's outdated because of how gimp uses themes in version 3 this will be fixed just not now

 # If you still want to continue
 Download git: https://git-scm.com/download/win